telerik/xaml-docs/controls/radmap/features/visualization-layer/heatures-clustering.md

 More information about using of the __ItemTemplate__ property you can find in the [Data Binding]({%slug radmap-visualization-layer-data-binding%}) article.

-## Clustering Invalidated Event
+## ClustersInvalidated Event

-To get notified when the cluster elements are created, the ClusteringInvalidated event of the VisualizationLayer can be utiliaze for this purpose.
+To get notified when the cluster elements are created, the __ClustersInvalidated__ event of the VisualizationLayer can be utilized.

 #### __[XAML] Example 1: Subscribe to ClustersInvalidated event__